Defense Base Act Spinal Cord Injuries

 Life Care Plans - The Devil is in The Details

 When severe spinal cord injuries are litigated under the Defense Base Act, you might think of evidence as a poker game.
 While in this instance I don’t mean to refer to DBA trials as “games of chance” that is not altogether untrue.

 However, in this instance I am talking about poker in the sense of burden of proof.
 You are going to need convincing evidence in order to prevail in your obtaining all the medical treatment that you need to treat your spinal cord injury.

 So here think about the ranking of hands.
 For example, in poker a Royal Flush outranks four of a kind.
 What you are going to need is an extremely detailed and thought out Life Care Plan based upon strong medical testimony.
 This will be your Royal Flush, so to speak.

 In order to not weaken your position on really important parts of the Life Care Plan, you need to consider not claiming relatively weaker items (read: less supportable components) in the Life Care Plan.

-It really all comes down to foundation.
-It’s is like building a house.
 Each part of the Life Care Plan requires meticulous support with testimony, documents and the like.